-Floor Leveling Los Angeles, California
+Floor Leveling Los Angeles

 We are a full service floor leveling contractor.
 Floor leveling is a process of restoring your home near its original position.

 Floor leveling is required when the foundation has shifted or experiences sinking.
-To lift and level of the home from the foundation, the dwelling must go through a series of steps to raise it.
+To lift and level the foundation of the home, the dwelling must go through a series of steps to raise it.
 First, support is added through a process called shoring.
 During this step, beams attached to hydraulic jacks are inserted under the home.
 Slowly and carefully, these jacks are evenly raised, which help to prevent damage to the home.
 Floor leveling is a delicate process where fixtures, tiles, cabinets, or walls may crack or break, and this type of work should be handled by an experienced contractor.
 When the jacks are raised the right amount, new concrete piers and wood posts are added; these new piers hold the adjustment in place.
 With an experienced contractor, this work can be completed in a structurally sound manner making the home safer to live in and easier to protect.

 Weinstein Retrofitting Systems has provided floor leveling services to thousands of satisfied customers!